 Like many of our friends who gasped with surprise at the idea of taking three young kids to this developing country, we were under the impression that Cambodia was more of a destination for foolhardy adventure travelers.

-We were delighted to discover that not only did they have a family-friendly hotel, owners Andrea and Brandon Ross live in Siem Reap with their young kids and run a tour company.
-Journey’s Within plans custom tours for families looking to discover Cambodia, Vietnam, Laos, and Thailand.
-Right from the get go, Andrea was a wealth of suggestions for kid-friendly things to do around Siem Reap.
+Wild Frontiers (formerly Journey’s Within) plans custom tours for families looking to discover Cambodia, Vietnam, Laos, and Thailand.
+Right from the get-go, Andrea was a wealth of suggestions for kid-friendly things to do around Siem Reap.
 It’s no wonder that she knew exactly what we would find interesting.
 Being Americans themselves they totally understood what would be intriguing and what would be challenging for a family coming from the west.
 At the same time having lived in Cambodia for the past 8 years with their young kids, they really had the inside scoop on what’s kid-friendly.
-After just a few email exchanges, we had a wonderful itinerary planned, packed with lots adventures beyond the temples.
+After just a few email exchanges, we had a wonderful itinerary planned, packed with lots of adventures beyond the temples.
 I would probably not have considered many of the adventures for lack of information about whether they were kid-friendly or not.

-She also knew that visiting multiple temples a day would be rough on the kids, so the itinerary always included an activity the kids would find fun like a ride in a helium balloon or an elephant ride.
-If you’re thinking of visiting Southeast Asia, here is my BIG two thumbs up for getting Journey’s Within to help plan your trip.
+She also knew that visiting multiple temples a day would be rough on the kids, so the itinerary always included an activity the kids would find fun like a ride in a helium balloon.
+If you’re thinking of visiting Southeast Asia, here are my BIG two thumbs up for getting Wild Frontiers to help plan your trip.

 Much to our delight, another reason that Cambodia is such a great place to visit with kids is that the people of Cambodia have an extraordinary love for children.
-Not only were they incredibly patient with our kids, we found a slew of willing babysitters wherever we went.
+Not only were they incredibly patient with our kids, but we also found a slew of willing babysitters wherever we went.
 That meant that as parents we didn’t have to do the usual tag teaming we’ve been accustomed to.
 Instead, we were both able to participate fully in each activity.
 Whether our hands were covered in clay at a ceramics class, or we were just settling down for a nice meal, the moment baby let out the smallest whimper, there was someone eager to entertain or hold her.
 We also stayed at family-friendly hotels that offered a kid’s club or babysitting for a nominal fee of $5/hour.
-The babysitters we hired at both the Journey’s Within Boutique Hotel and Victoria Hotel spoke English very well and had been well trained to work with western families.
+The babysitters we hired at our hotel spoke English very well and had been well trained to work with western families.
 We never felt uncomfortable leaving our baby with them because they had been trained and vetted by the hotel.
 This allowed us to enjoy a few dinners without kids in the evenings at a very reasonable cost.

-Our family’s trip to Cambodia was not just wonderful because of what we got to see and do, but because of the lovely people we met along the way.
-The graciousness of the Cambodian people and the care of the wonderful staff at Journey’s Within who welcomed us to their country, made for an unforgettable trip.
-Our 8 year old will remember our pottery class with fondness, our 5 year old beams into a smile at the memory of riding in a Tuk Tuk, while our 3 month old was a champ and won the hearts of many.
+Our family’s trip to Cambodia was not just wonderful because of what we got to see and do but because of the lovely people we met along the way.
+The graciousness of the Cambodian people and the care of the wonderful staff at Wild Frontiers who welcomed us to their country made for an unforgettable trip.
+Our 8-year-old will remember our pottery class with fondness, our 5-year-old beams into a smile at the memory of riding in a Tuk Tuk, while our 3-month-old was a champ and won the hearts of many.
 As for me, I will remember Cambodia for her lovely people and her tense but fascinating history.
-Thanks to Journey’s Within, our trip planning was a breeze and our adventure a fascinating one for our whole family.
+Thanks to Wild Frontiers, our trip planning was a breeze and our adventure a fascinating one for our whole family.